Installation

 The alterative method is to install PETSc yourself.
 That is a bit more effort, but also enables you to install packages (like Pastix), that are not available in the spack distribution.
 Below we have installation instructions for Mac and Linux.
 On Windows, uses the WSL and follow the linux instructions.

-1.1.3.1 Mac
+1.1.3.1 Julia

 $ sudo apt update

-$ sudo apt dist-upgrade
+$ sudo apt install build-essential gfortran python numpy

-and on Mac, using macports
+and on Mac, using Homebrew

-$ sudo port install gfortran gcc git cmake
+$ brew install gfortran

-1.1.3.5 PETSc
+1.1.3.3 PETSc

 The most important package for LaMEM is PETSc.
 If you just want to give LaMEM a try, the most basic installation is sufficient.
 Once you do production runs, it is worthwhile to experiment a bit with more optimized solver options.
 Installing PETSc with those does not always work, but PETSc has a very responsive user list which is searchable, and where you can post your questions if needed.
-As PETSc regularly changes its syntac, LaMEM is always only compatible with a particular version of PETSc.
+As PETSc regularly changes its syntax, LaMEM is always only compatible with a particular version of PETSc.
 This is typically updated once per year.

 You can download the PETSc version you need here.
 Do that and unzip it with

-$ tar -xvf petsc-3.18.6.tar.gz
+$ tar -xvf petsc-3.22.5.tar.gz

 Change to the PETSc directory from the command window, for example with: